Anojyadav/AI-LAB/README.md

 # Welcome to my repo for AI-LAB
-  This repo contains my work towards to Artifical Intelligence Algorithm
+  This repo contains Artifical Intelligence Algorithm

 - __Solving 8puzzle using Astar Algorithm__